Reward Forwarding

 Check whether a contract is recognized as a forwarder by Merkl at https://forwarders.merkl.xyz/

-• Complexity Varies: While for some simple forwarders, such as staking contracts for ERC20 tokens, the integration and forwarding process is relatively straightforward, some are equivalent to a complex integration of a new protocol type, and imply forwarding rewards across several stakeholders on multiple smart contract layers.
+• Complexity Varies: While some simple forwarders, such as staking contracts for ERC20 tokens, have straightforward integration and forwarding processes, others are equivalent to a complex protocol integration and involve forwarding rewards across multiple stakeholders on several smart contract layers.

 • Auto-Detection: Once a forwarder is integrated, it's automatically applied—no manual configuration is needed.
 The Merkl frontend includes a scan tool to check if an address matches any known forwarder patterns.